ThomsonTang/techbook.thomsontang.com/csapp/2017-06-09-chapter9-Virtual Memory.md

 - If (SUM(working set sizes) \> main memory size)
 	- Thrashing: Performance meltdown where pages are swapped (copied) in and out continuously

+## VM as a Tool for Memory Management
+> Virtual memory was still a useful mechanism because it greatly simplified memory management and provided a natural way to protected memory.
+> In fact, operating system provide a separate page table, and thus a separate virtual address space, for each process.

+In particular, VM simplifies linking and loading, the sharing of code and data, and allocating memory to applications.
+- **Simplifying linking**: A separate address space allows each process to use the same basic format for its memory image, regardless of where the code and data actually reside in physical memory.
+- **Simplifying loading**: Virtual memory also makes it easy to load executable and shared object files into memory.
+- **Simplifying sharing**: Separate address spaces provide the operating system with a consistent mechanism for managing sharing between user processes and the operating system itself.
+- **Simplifying memory allocation**: Virtual memory provides a simple mechanism for allocating additional memory to user processes.

+### Key idea: each process has its own virtual address space
+- it can view memory as a simple linear array
+- Mapping function scatters addresses through physical memory
+	- Well chosen mapping simplify memory allocation and management

+![][image-7]

+### Memory allocation
+- Each virtual page can be mapped to any physical page
+- A virtual page can be stored in different physical pages at different times

+### Sharing code and data among processes
+- Map virtual pages to the same physical page

+### Simplifying Linking and Loading
+- Liking
+	- Each program has similar virtual address space
+	- Code, stack, and shared libraries always start at the same address

+- Loading
+	- `execve()` allocates virtual pages for **.text** and **.data** sections = creates PTEs marked as invalid
+	- The **.text** and **.data** sections are copied, page by page, on demand by the virtual memory system

+![][image-8]